Pamela Springsteen: Actress

-Springsteen has also made guest appearances on television series' such as The Facts of Life, Cagney & Lacey, Hardcastle and McCormick, and Family Ties.
+Springsteen also made guest appearances on television series such as The Facts of Life, Cagney & Lacey, Hardcastle and McCormick, and Family Ties.
 She left acting in order to pursue her career as a still photographer.

-Photography
+Photographer

 Springsteen began her career as a still photographer in the film and music industry.
-She photographed for a number of her brother's record singles, albums and other publicity stills, and was credited with photography on his album Lucky Town.
-She also photographed a number of other album covers for other artists such as Vonda Shepard and N.W.A.
+She photographed for a number of her brother's record singles, albums and other publicity stills, and was credited with photography on his 1992 album Lucky Town.
+She also photographed a number of other album covers for Vonda Shepard and N.W.A.
 She was also credited as the cinematographer on his music video "The Ghost of Tom Joad".
+Springsteen also photographed Olivia Newton-John for the cover of her 2005 album, Stronger Than Before.

 She did still photography work on the films Jack the Dog, Manhood and Berkeley, the television films The Price of a Broken Heart and Dancing at the Harvest Moon, and the documentary The Making of the Crying Game.
 She was a photo consultant on the television film The Devil's Child.

-Her style of photography has attracted many celebrities, including Courtney Thorne-Smith, Dolly Parton, Tom Hanks, Calista Flockhart, Olivia Newton-John, Jaclyn Smith and rock band Def Leppard.